Possseidon/unbound/foam/project-overview.md

 Unbound on the other hand makes use of Octrees to store large areas of identical blocks such as air or stone in a very compact fashion, which should (at least in theory) result in worlds requiring much less memory while also giving a solid foundation for having insanely high render distances by just reducing the level of detail.

 This also makes it possible for terrain to have a higher resolution, twice as high (2x2x2 equals one Minecraft block), without being too taxing on memory.
-While I probably could go even finer with resolution, I feel like it starts getting hard/tedious to work.
-That of course also depends on the tools you have to edit the terrain, but I feel like twice the resolution of Minecraft just feels right to me.
+While I probably could go even finer with resolution, I feel like it starts getting hard/tedious to work with.
+That of course also depends on the tools you have to edit the terrain, but twice the resolution of Minecraft just feels right to me.

 Additionally, terrain is not displayed using classic cubic voxels, but instead uses marching cubes, resulting in much smoother looking terrain.